hexbatch/apple-core/v1/docs/core/scripts.md

 * current_attributes: {}
 * local script_state (stored in the token its attribute parent is attached to)
 * global script state (stored in the token type attribute that is made when an attribute having the script is attached to the token type)

+##  immutability

+Sometimes a script will not change its value for a time range, this is the data good timestamp.
+This can be saved to the global or the local settings.
+If the local is set, that is the timestamp to use.
+Else the global, if that is set, will be used

+If the value of the script is queried before this timestamp, the cached value will be used.
+If the global is set, but not the local, then the global cached is used.
+A value of null will mean not cached

+## definition

         script:
                 user: required